 - Victoria Street

 Having prepared for his emigration from Lebanon to Australia in 1966, with the tailoring of fine suits, shirts and ties, he soon realised after his arrival in Melbourne that the formality of this 19 year old ‘New Australian’ excluded him from social activities within the broader Australian community.

 His tidy grooming was clearly at odds with the casual Australian lifestyle.
 It was only after publicly discarding his primness by wearing jeans, growing his hair long and literally going barefoot that he was socially accepted.

-This response typifies the assimilation experiences of the second wave of Australian-Lebanese (1949–1975).
+This response typifies the assimilation experiences of the second wave of Australian-Lebanese (1947–1975).
 Whilst their public persona was that of assimilation, their private lives carried over many of their cultural customs and traditions.
-This duality forms the basis of Blend, a visual interpretation of this integrated culture.
+Artist Christine Eid explores this duality in the Blend exhibition, a visual interpretation of this integrated culture.